phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 254416
+#Total Number of Tweets: 891233
-#Number of Trump Tweets: 238777
+#Number of Clinton Tweets: 254703
-#Number of Sanders Tweets: 173157
+#Number of Trump Tweets: 239130
-#Number of Cruz Tweets: 171695
+#Number of Sanders Tweets: 173346
-#Number of Rubio Tweets: 39640
+#Number of Cruz Tweets: 171982
-#Number of Carson Tweets: 12308
+#Number of Rubio Tweets: 39748
-#Total Number of Tweets:
+#Number of Carson Tweets: 12327
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---